 The services provided by conveyancers are at risk of being used by criminals to launder proceeds of crime.

 Introducing AML/CFT measures will deter criminals from using your services and help detect them if they do.

 Importantly, it will also strengthen the overall AML/CFT system.
 For example, a conveyancer may detect ‘red flags’ that might not be picked up by banks or other financial service providers who interact with the same customers.
 That’s because you may have more information about the people or funds involved in a particular transaction

 The greater the AML/CFT risks your business faces, the more you’ll have to do to manage these risks.
 A small firm with long-term local clients may have fewer risks than a large firm with clients around the world.

 On an ongoing basis, you’ll have to:

-It’s proposed that the Department of Internal Affairs (DIA) will supervise conveyancers, as well as other sectors that Phase 2 of the Act will apply to.
-It will help you comply with the law and enforce it when needed.
+The Department of Internal Affairs (DIA) will supervise conveyancers, as well as other businesses that Phase 2 of the Act applies to.
+DIA will help you comply with the law and enforce it when needed.
 Some of the things DIA will do include: